What is this threat exactly?

 Step 10: Check for outdated themes and plugins

 After we took care of our database, we move on now to check for the outdated themes and plugins that have expired.
 That basically means they are no longer updated and supported by their developers.
 So keeping them on your site can be a real threat to its security.

 One way to do it is to go to the plugins page and press the link “View Details” which will prompt information related to the WordPress version.
 If you see that it hasn’t been updated for over 6 months, then you should consider deleting the plugin and finding another alternative to it.

 The same thing goes for the themes, any theme that you are not using should be deleted, as for the active one, you can simply search it with its name and you’ll have the information you need in no time.

 Step 11: Install Wordfence – WordPress malware removal

-We recommend Wordfence simply because it’s the best in the business.
-It detects the malicious codes inside the files and hidden malicious files as well.
+I recommend Wordfence the free version simply because it’s the best in the business.
+It detects the malicious code inside the files and hidden malicious files as well.